Commercial Construction Permit

-- Two sets of a survey with a "wet seal" and signature of the surveyor who did the survey.
+- Three sets of a survey with a "wet seal" and signature of the surveyor who did the survey.

 - A completed and signed Building Permit Application.
 The names of the owner(s), building contractor and all sub-contractors must be listed.
 All mechanical contractors must be licensed by the City.
 You must also include the estimated building cost.